 The first funding adequacy measure is the historical trend of the System's funded ratio for the past ten years.
-Funded ratio for this measure is defined as the ratio of the Market Value of Assets to the Actuarial Liability, referred to as the funded ratio.
-The chart below shows that TRS' funded ratio decreased from 2012 to 2020 but in 2021 increased to 46.2%.
-In addition to showing the funded ratio, for 2012 and later, this chart also shows the breakdown of the Plan's liabilities by membership status for years after 2012 when the breakdown was provided in the valuation report:
+Funded ratio for this purpose is defined as the ratio of the Market Value of Assets to the actuarial liability.
+The chart below shows that TRS' funded ratio over the last decade has fluctuated between 38.1% and 46.2%.
+The current funded ratio of 43.8% is slightly above the 2013 level of 42.5%.
+In addition to showing the funded ratio, this chart also shows the breakdown of the Plan's liabilities by membership status: